Skip to main content

 First AZkr-central-2-b

-4. Go to KakaoCloud Console > VPC > Subnets and verify the created network resources.
+4. Go to KakaoCloud Console > VPC > Subnets to confirm the created network resources.

 Image